Medieval monk directing choir

 Historical Accuracy and the Church’s Own Priorities

 The more I explore, the more I find myself asking what “historical accuracy” can realistically mean.
 We are dealing with repertories whose roots are over a thousand years old, shaped by a largely oral culture, and preserved in notations and treatises that tell us a great deal about pitch, mode, and structure, but far less about the whole sound‑world and instinctive habits of medieval singers (not to mention the entire culture, education and way of life of their times vs ours).
 There is a real sense in which absolute authenticity is an ideal we can approach but never fully reach.
-In the end, the reality is that NO ONE will - or can - ever know exactly what chant sounded like beyond the earliest audio recordings.
+In the end, I believe the reality is that NO ONE will - or can - ever know with certainty exactly what chant sounded like beyond the earliest audio recordings.

 Which brings me to my second question: beyond what is possible, what does the Church actually ask of us when we sing chant in the liturgy?
 In her teaching on sacred music and worship, certain constants emerge very clearly: